 with

 where $\wreh$ is the equation of state of the effective dominant fluid during reheating.
 In the above expressions, it is important to emphasize that all the quantities are defined in the Einstein frame and that the non-standard scaling of the various energy densities (pressure-less matter and radiation) has been systematically taken into account.
-All the extra terms cancel out except in the definition of the parameter $\Rrad$ where there is an additional term depending on the function $A$.
-Remarkably, this additional term is exactly such that the parameter $\Rrad$ in the Einstein frame can be re-expressed in terms of the energy densities in the Jordan frame only, namely
+All the extra terms cancel out except in the expression of the parameter $\Rrad$ where there is an additional term that involves the function $A$.
+Remarkably, this additional term is exactly such that the parameter $\Rrad$ can be re-expressed in terms of the energy densities in the Jordan frame only, namely

-Let us stress again that the above equation has an unusual form: it is a quantity in the Einstein frame expressed in terms of quantities defined in the Jordan frame.
+In other words, this is exactly the parameter $\Rradbar$ that one would have defined by looking only at energy densities in the Jordan frame.
+Let us stress again that the above equation has an unusual form: it is a quantity used in the Einstein frame but expressed in terms of quantities defined in the Jordan frame.

 It is also important to notice an additional limitation compared to the standard case: in presence of non-minimal coupling to gravity, our parametrization of the reheating stage works only for a constant equation of state $\wreh$ while in \Refc{Martin:2010kz} it was valid for any $\wreh$.
 We now explain the origin of this limitation.
 In the Einstein frame, the general expression of the parameter $\Rrad $ is given by